 Allowable costs are expenses that may be funded by this grant program.
-COPS SOS grants provide funding for equipment, services, personnel, and other costs purchased or hired on or after the award start date.
+The COPS Safe Schools Initiative provides funding for equipment, services, personnel, and other costs purchased or hired on or after the award start date.
 Upon review of your submitted budget, any unallowable costs were removed.
-The Financial Clearance Memorandum and Final Funding Memorandum that were included in your award package outlined your allowable costs and noted any relevant revisions that were made to your original budget submission.
+The Financial Clearance Memorandum that was included in your award package outlined your allowable costs and noted any relevant revisions that were made to your original budget submission.